HEED THE CALL

 - Demonstrated engagement in the community beyond professional responsibilities

 - Arrived at an understanding of Hawaii’s cultural, social, and political contexts

-The best candidates are mid-career professionals who have been entrepreneurial in their career and who have had the experience and drive to be disrupters and transformative catalysts within organizational leadership and/or outside of formal roles.
+The best candidates are those who will lead here in Hawaii and understand that leadership is a very courageous undertaking.
+We seek mid-career professionals who have been entrepreneurial in their career and have had the experience and drive to be disrupters and transformative catalysts within organizational leadership and outside of formal roles.
 Successful